 Greek Septuagint (LXX)

-King James 1611 - Authorized Version (KJVA) Note: Original King James 1611 with deuterocanon.
-Provided as a reference only.
+King James 1611 - Authorized Version (KJVA) Note: Original King James 1611 with Deuterocanon (provided as a reference).

 The Jerusalem Bible 1966 (JB or TJB) - Currently unavailable.
 If you have this file please send it to me and I will post it here.